Find out more about our Dance & Movement Teachers below.

 Jazz and Lyrical Dance

-Amanda is a Vancouver-based performing artist, choreographer, dance educator and vocalist.
-She has over 18 years of training in jazz, lyrical, contemporary, musical theatre, stage, tap, street jazz and ballet.
-Amanda has extensive teaching experience with a variety of ages, levels and genres.
-She is an awarded competitive dancer in all her dance disciplines, receiving numerous awards and scholarships.
-Amanda has adjudicated at the Performing Arts BC Regional Festivals and Tri-Cities Got Talent for the past 7 years.
-She is a professional dancer for the National Lacrosse League and the Vancouver Warriors Dance Crew at Rogers Arena.
-She was also a captain and dancer with the SFU Athletics Dance Team.
+Amanda is a Vancouver-based performing artist, choreographer, dance educator, and vocalist with over 19 years of training in jazz, lyrical, contemporary, musical theatre, stage, tap, and street jazz.
+She has extensive teaching experience across various ages, levels, and genres.
+Her expertise has also led her to adjudicate at multiple festivals, including the Performing Arts BC Regional Festivals and Tri-Cities Got Talent, for the past 8 years.

 Amanda’s teaching philosophy is growth-oriented and focuses on cultivating creativity and confidence through movement.
 All students will be learning in a welcoming, supportive and inclusive environment.
 She looks forward to sharing her passion for dance with her students!